400+ Best Fairy Names and Ideas for Enchanted Beings

 Types and Varieties of Fairies Across Cultures

 The fairy realm contains astonishing diversity.
 Pixies, distinct from fairies in Cornish tradition, stand no taller than a hand's span and delight in leading travelers astray—the phenomenon known as being "pixie-led."
 Sprites dance on pond surfaces and in meadows, ephemeral as morning mist.
 Brownies serve as helpful household spirits in Scottish lore, completing chores overnight in exchange for small offerings of food—but offer them clothing as payment and they vanish forever, considering the gift as release from service.
 The Seelie and Unseelie Courts divide Scottish fairies into blessed and unblessed factions.
 Seelie fae, while still dangerous to mortals who offend them, generally mean well and sometimes aid humans.
 Unseelie fae actively seek to harm, steal children, and cause misfortune.
 This moral division simplified what were actually complex relationships between humans and the fairy folk.
 Water fairies take many forms: the seductive and deadly sirens of Greek mythology, Germanic nixies guarding freshwater sources, Scottish kelpies appearing as horses to drown unsuspecting riders, and gentle undines who could gain souls through mortal love.
+These aquatic fae share deep kinship with mermaids and sea spirits.
 Each water fairy reflects cultural attitudes toward water itself—life-giving yet dangerous, necessary but unpredictable.
 Household fairies like brownies, hobs, and Russian domovoi represent the domestication of wild spirits, nature's forces adapted to human habitation.
 They embody the ongoing negotiation between civilization and the wild, requiring proper respect and offerings to maintain harmony.
 Trickster fairies—pukas, leprechauns, and Robin Goodfellow himself—remind us that the fairy world operates by different rules than human society, and approaching it without proper caution leads to trouble.

 Regional Variations in Fairy Traditions